August Tholuck: Publications

+He also wrote several hymns, including ‘A day will dawn when from on high’.

+Family

+Tholuck was married, but little is known of his family.

+Legacy

 Tholuck had an international influence.
 Philip Schaff says, "Next to Neander, no German divine of the present century is more extensively known in the Protestant churches of ...
 America than Dr. Frederick Augustus Tholuck."
 In the nineteenth century, many of his books were translated into English.
 His popular works, such as his sermons, were also translated.
 American scholars were especially interested in his biblical commentaries.
 Several Americans, like Charles Hodge and Edward Robinson, studied with Tholuck in Halle.